CultivateHQ/cultivateHQ.com/source/posts/2015-11-05-phoenix-elm-9.md

             (newModel, Effects.none)
     ```

     Now we can see how we can use the Maybe we generated in step 1.
-If the Task completes successfully we will have a List to Seat records (aka a Model).
+If the Task completes successfully we will have a List of Seat records (aka a Model).
 If it fails then we won't.
 As such the type signature for this Action is `SetSeats (Maybe Model)`.
 In other words the argument to SeatSeats may be a Model, or it may not.

-    In our case statement we then use the `Maybe.withDefault` function to say "if the type of the argument I'm given is anything other than a value of type Model return the current model, otherwise return the given argument".
-In this case `SetSeats` will either return a NoOp (i.e. `(model, Effects.none)`) if the Task failed or it will replace the existing Model with the List of Seat that we derived from the HTTP response.
+    In our case statement we then use the `Maybe.withDefault` function to say "if the argument I'm given is anything other than a value of type Model return the current model, otherwise return the given argument".
+As such `SetSeats` will return a NoOp (i.e. `(model, Effects.none)`) if the Task failed or it will replace the existing Model with the List of Seat records if we successfully parsed one from the HTTP response (i.e. `(seats, Effects.none)`).

     In this way Elm forces us to handle both success and failure outcomes and protects us from runtime errors.